johnousterhout/aposd-vs-clean-code/README.md

 **UB:**

-I stand by the picture as far as it's accuracy is concerned.
+I stand by the picture as far as its accuracy is concerned.
 And I think it makes a good crosscheck.
 I have no illusions that it is easy to understand.

 This algorithm is challenging and will require work to comprehend.
 I finally